How Full Fat Things provided World Animal Protection with a Drupal 9 upgrade and supported internal teams to work more seamlessly with their strategy.

 Different countries have different donation platforms, payment providers, CRM systems and marketing methods.
 The Drupal website integrates with all of them, simplifying this complexity.

-This capability lowers the total cost of ownership.
+This capability lowered the total cost of ownership.
 For a charity like World Animal Protection it’s ideal.
 It helps reduce running costs so more funds can go to its work.

 We started as an interim solution for World Animal Protection but have since become embedded within the digital teams and workflow.